Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: Preliminaries

 0.3 cm

-The notion of a nondeterministic Turing machine is similar to that of a deterministic Turing machine, except that the next-move function $\delta$ is a mapping from $Q\times T^k$ to subsets of $Q\times(T\times\{L,R,S\})^k$, stated as follows:
+The notion of a nondeterministic Turing machine is similar to that of a deterministic Turing machine, except that the next-move function $\delta$ is a mapping from to subsets of stated as follows:

-\begin{definition}[$k$-tape nondeterministic Turing machine, \cite{AHU74}] A $k$-tape nondeterministic Turing machine (shortly, NTM) $M$ is a seven-tuple $(Q,T,I,\delta,\mathbbm{b},q_0,q_f)$ where all components have the same meaning as for the ordinary deterministic Turing machine, except that here the next-move function $\delta$ is a mapping from $Q\times T^k$ to subsets of $Q\times(T\times\{L,R,S\})^k$. \end{definition}
+\begin{definition}[$k$-tape nondeterministic Turing machine, \cite{AHU74}] A $k$-tape nondeterministic Turing machine (shortly, NTM) $M$ is a seven-tuple where all components have the same meaning as for the ordinary deterministic Turing machine, except that here the next-move function $\delta$ is a mapping from to subsets of \end{definition}

-In the following, we will refer to the Turing machine as the deterministic Turing machine.
-And we will sometimes use DTM to denote a deterministic Turing machine.
+In the remainder of this paper, ``Turing machine" refers to a deterministic Turing machine unless otherwise specified, and we sometimes use DTM as an abbreviation.

-Now, we give the definition of polynomial-time deterministic Turing machines in the following:
+Now, we give the definition of polynomial-time deterministic Turing machines as follows:

-\begin{definition}[Cf. \cite{Coo00}] Formally, a polynomial-time deterministic Turing machine is a deterministic Turing machine $M$ such that there exists $k\in\mathbb{N}_1$, for all input $x$ of length $n$ where $n\in\mathbb{N}$ is arbitrary, $M(x)$ will halt within $n^k+k$ steps. \end{definition}
+\begin{definition}[cf. \cite{Coo00}] Formally, a polynomial-time deterministic Turing machine is a deterministic Turing machine $M$ such that there exists $k\in\mathbb{N}_1$, for all input $x$ of length $n$ where $n\in\mathbb{N}$ is arbitrary, $M(x)$ will halt within $n^k+k$ steps. \end{definition}

-We represent a polynomial-time deterministic Turing machine by a tuple of $(M,k)$ where $M$ is the polynomial-time deterministic Turing machine itself, and $k$ is the unique minimal degree of some polynomial $n^k+k$ such that for any input $x$ of length $n$ where $n\in\mathbb{N}$ is arbitrary, $M(x)$ will halt within $n^k+k$ steps.
-We call $k$ the order of polynomial-time deterministic Turing machine $(M,k)$.
+We represent such a machine by a pair $(M,k)$, where $M$ is the polynomial-time deterministic Turing machine itself and $k$ is the smallest integer such that $M$ runs within time $n^k+k$ on all inputs of length $n$.
+We call $k$ the order of the polynomial-time deterministic Turing machine $(M,k)$.